Sing to God: Recording

-The band recorded the album between Spring and Winter 1995 at the London studio Apollo 8 Studios in Merritt Island and Sally Birthday House Studios, a studio of an unknown location described as simply being "somewhere."
+The band recorded the album between Spring and Winter 1995 at the London studio Apollo 8, and at Sally Birthday House Studios (a studio of an unknown location described as simply being "somewhere").
 Jon Poole recalled that "Jim and Jane's" house was a location for recording."
 Although the band have a status as a cult band, during recording, the band opened for Blur at Mile End Stadium and recorded a Radio 1 live session with Mark Radcliffe, which aired 24 April 1995, and a Lunchtime Acoustic Session broadcast live on GLR Radio on 16 May 1995.
 To fill the increasing gap between Cardiacs releases as Sing to God was not yet finished, a live album recorded in Salisbury in 1990, All That Glitters Is a Mares Nest, was released in 1995 to satisfy fans.

 The album sessions presented a change in Cardiacs' working methods.
-Whereas most previous material had been written and arranged by band leader Tim Smith, Sing to God features extensive contributions from Jon Poole, who played a strong role in orchestrating Smith's basic material with detailed riffs and keyboard parts and contributed several songs entirely written by himself, whilst drummer Bob Leith also made significant contributions to the album's lyrics, marking the first time that Smith was not the only songwriter for the band.
+Whereas most previous material had been written and arranged by band leader Tim Smith, Sing to God features extensive contributions from Jon Poole, who played a strong role in orchestrating Smith's basic material with detailed riffs and keyboard parts and contributed several songs entirely written by himself, whilst drummer Bob Leith also made significant contributions to the album's lyrics.
 In a 1996 interview, Smith said "I really like the stuff [Poole]'s written, we all do.
 We're really dead lucky to have someone like him.
 He's written some great stuff for the new album."
 Poole recalled that "this was a joyous and creative time and easily the best time I had in the band which is strange as I was going through upheaval in my personal life and had to keep walking off into the fields to have a good old blub but maybe this added to it all!
 We took the studio to Jim and Jane's place in the country.
 When I arrived there Jim and Jane were adding snipping sounds with garden tools to 'Wireless'.
 To this day I think it's one of Jane's proudest moments and I love hearing her tell other people about how surreal it was."